WebReflection/es6-collections/README.md

 ---
 There is a difference between *I need it* and *I need it only if 100% the same of the native version*.
 Since **almost no shim in JavaScript world is 100% compatible with the native implementation**, you can choose to use at least a fast shim which aim is to bring the same API using best practices to both minify and boost up JS performances.
-If you think this is not good for you then wait until these collections are available natively and don't even bother.
+If you think this is not good for you then wait until these collections are available natively or choose alternatives still memory leaks prone.
+Of course you are welcome to create your native C++ version for node.js, which V8 will bring these constructors there soon, then you probably need to remember that JS should work with browsers too.